ioccc-src/winner/next/guidelines.md

 guidelines](guidelines.html) seem obfuscated.

-Excessively "_dotty"_ use of the `chksubmit(1)` or `chkentry(1)` commands suggests that either you like silly things, or that you "_RTFS"_ with some level of care.
+Excessively "_dotty"_ use of the `chksubmit(1)` or `chkentry(1)` commands suggests that either you like silly things, or that you\ "_RTFS_" with some level of care.

 Some people might question what actually constitutes a valid JSON file, given the state of the "_so-called_" JSON spec.. :-)